mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Type
      - Description
    * - ``id``
-     - int
+     - integer
-     - ID of the Field
+     - ID of the field
    * - ``label``
      - string
-     - Label of the Field
+     - Label displayed for the field - **required**
+   * - ``showLabel``
+     - boolean
+     - Label visibility status - ``0`` or ``false`` indicates the label is hidden on the Form.
+When not set, it defaults to show the label
    * - ``alias``
      - string
-     - Alias/name of the Field
+     - The auto-generated alias or slug of the field
    * - ``type``
      - string
-     - Type of the Field, for example ``text``, ``email``, ``select``, ``textarea``
+     - Type of field, such as text, email, select, and so on
    * - ``defaultValue``
-     - string/null
+     - string
-     - Default value of the Field
+     - Initial value assigned to the field
    * - ``isRequired``
      - boolean
-     - Whether the Field is required
+     - Required status - ``1`` or ``true`` indicates the field is mandatory for submission.
+When not set, it defaults to optional
    * - ``validationMessage``
-     - string/null
-     - Custom validation message
+     - string
+     - Message displayed when a required field is left empty
    * - ``helpMessage``
-     - string/null
+     - string
-     - Help message for the Field
+     - Text provided to assist Users in completing the field
    * - ``order``
-     - int
+     - integer
-     - Order of the Field in the Form
+     - Numerical position of the field within the Form
    * - ``properties``
      - object
+     - Specific configuration options based on the field type
+   * - ``validation``
+     - object
-     - Additional properties specific to the Field type
+     - List of validation rules applied to the field
+   * - ``parent``
+     - integer
+     - ID of the parent field for conditional logic
+   * - ``conditions``
+     - object
+     - Configuration for conditional logic, containing the comparison operator - ``expr``, array of values to match against the parent field - ``values``, and match logic, where ``1`` matches any value and ``0`` matches only the specific values provided
    * - ``labelAttributes``
-     - string/null
+     - string
-     - Custom attributes for the Field label
+     - HTML attributes for the label element
    * - ``inputAttributes``
-     - string/null
+     - string
-     - Custom attributes for the Field input
+     - HTML attributes for the input element
    * - ``containerAttributes``
-     - string/null
+     - string
-     - Custom attributes for the Field container
+     - HTML attributes for the field wrapper or container
    * - ``leadField``
      - string
-     - Contact field the Form field maps to (deprecated, use mappedField/mappedObject)
+     - Internal reference name for the mapped field on the target object
    * - ``saveResult``
      - boolean
-     - Whether to save the Field result
+     - Result storage status - ``0`` or ``false`` prevents Mautic from storing the submitted value in the database.
+When not set, it defaults to save the submission
    * - ``isAutoFill``
      - boolean
-     - Whether to auto-fill the Field
-   * - ``showWhenValueExists``
-     - boolean
-     - Whether to show field when value exists
-   * - ``showAfterXSubmissions``
-     - int
-     - Show field after X submissions
-   * - ``isConditionallyHidden``
-     - boolean
-     - Whether the Field is conditionally hidden
-   * - ``parent``
-     - int/null
-     - ID of the parent Field for conditional fields
+     - Auto-fill status - ``0`` or ``false`` prevents the field from pre-filling with known data and prevents Mautic from saving the value to the database.
+Mautic pre-fills and saves the data by default
-   * - ``conditions``
+   * - ``mappedObject``
-     - object/null
+     - string
-     - Conditions for showing the Field
+     - The object type that the field maps to - ``contact`` or ``company``
    * - ``mappedField``
      - string
-     - Contact/Company field the Form field maps to
+     - The specific Contact or Company field that the form field maps to

-   * - ``mappedObject``
-     - string
-     - Object the Field maps to - ``contact`` or ``company``
+.. _get Form action properties:

 Form action properties
 ----------------------